Tolztolz/IBM-HR-Attrition/README.md

 ## Contact

-If you have any questions or suggestions about the dashboard, please feel free to contact me at[omitolaabdulbasit@gmail.com](mailto:omitolaabdulbasit@gmail.com).
+If you have any questions or suggestions about the dashboard, please feel free to contact me at [omitolaabdulbasit@gmail.com](mailto:omitolaabdulbasit@gmail.com).
 I would be happy to hear from you and help in any way possible!